richinex/pymultieis/docs/source/getting-started.rst

 .. hint::

-  Please feel free to open an issue if you encounter any difficulties or bugs.
+  Please do not hesistate to `open an issue <https://github.com/richinex/pymultieis/issues>`_ if you encounter any difficulties or notice any bugs.

 Step 1: Installation
 ====================